0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary> How is the trading fee/commission I charge returned by Swap API - is it part of the quoted price or is it a separate parameter? </summary>

 The fee amount is incorporated as part of the quoted price.
+Two recommended methods of displaying the fees are:

-If you would like to display the fee to your end users separately, just display the amount returned by `grossBuyAmount * buyTokenPercentageFee`
+- display the amount returned by grossBuyAmount * buyTokenPercentageFee
+- display the grossBuyAmount and the buyTokenPercentageFee separately

+For examples and details, read our full guide on [monetizing your swap integration](/0x-swap-api/guides/monetize-your-swap-integration).

 </details>